Britain, Russia clash over Syria at chemical weapons body

 The Russian delegation at the OPCW could not be reached for comment.

 Syria joined the OPCW after a sarin attack on Aug.
 21, 2013, killed hundreds of people in Ghouta, a district on the outskirts of Damascus.
-It has said it declared and destroyed all its chemical stockpile, but chemical attacks continue in the country’s civil war [L4N1L24LP].
+It has said it declared and destroyed all its chemical stockpile, but chemical attacks continue in the country’s civil war.
+(Reporting by Anthony Deutsch; Editing by Gareth Jones)